WSMorrison/The_Dangerous_Maze/README.md

 # User Experience

--The game will be able to be played on a computer browser.
+- The game will be able to be played on a computer browser.
--The game will accept user input.
+- The game will accept user input.
--The game will react to user inputs, rejecting bad or duplicate inputs in a pleaseing way.
+- The game will react to user inputs, rejecting bad or duplicate inputs in a pleaseing way.
--The game will progress in a logical way, and indicate previous guesses.
+- The game will progress in a logical way, and indicate previous guesses.
--The game will be of appropriate difficulty and duration.
+- The game will be of appropriate difficulty and duration.
--The game will have engaging copy.
+- The game will have engaging copy.

 # Project Outcome